cometbft/cometbft/docs/references/storage/README.md

 `PebbleDB` was recently added to `cometbft-db` by Notional labs and based on their benchmarks it was superior to goleveldDB.

 We repeated our tests done in **1-node-local** using PebbleDB as the underlying database.
-While the difference in performance itself was slightly better, the most impressive difference is that PebbleDB seemed to handle compaction very well without a need to enforce it.
+While PebbleDB is slightly better in performance (tx/s), the most impressive difference is that PebbleDB seemed to handle compaction very well without a need to enforce it.

 In the graph below, we see the old layout without any compaction and the new layout with and without compaction on the same workload that generated 20GB of data when no pruning is active.